-This fellowship was designed to enable HLS students to go to places of great need.
-Since the regular PSVF Organization-Based Fellowship selection process comes relatively late in the year, students aiming for underserved areas may face a final bar deadline before they would know if they’d been selected for a PSVF Org-Based Fellowship, and might therefore be precluded from making such a choice.
+Since the regular PSVF Organization-Based Fellowship selection process comes relatively late in the year, students may face host organization deadlines or a final bar deadline before they would know if they’d been selected for a PSVF Org-Based Fellowship, and might therefore be precluded from making such a choice.

-To be eligible for EDFUJ, you must meet the following criteria:
+To be eligible for EDF, you must meet the following criteria:

-If you wish to apply for an EDFUJ Fellowship, you can apply at any time during the year, but it must be at least one month before the bar deadline to give OPIA time to convene an ad hoc selection committee.
-All candidates must submit the written PSVF Org-Based Fellowship application and email a brief statement explaining why the jurisdiction in which you seek to work is underserved to email@example.com.
+If you wish to apply for an EDF, you can apply at any time during the year, but it must be at least one month before the bar deadline to give OPIA time to convene an ad hoc selection committee.
+All candidates must notify Tasha Griffiths of their intent to apply and submit the written PSVF Org-Based Fellowship application.
 Each candidate will be interviewed by HLS faculty and/or staff.

-The bar for an EDFUJ applicant is higher than for a regular PSVF Org-Based Fellowship applicant because we are being asked to award a PSVF fellowship without being able to compare the EDFUJ applicant to the rest of the applicant pool.
-The EDFUJ applicant, therefore, must be highly enough qualified that we feel confident we would have awarded them a fellowship had they applied on the regular PSVF Org-Based Fellowship timeline.
+The bar for an EDF applicant is higher than for a regular PSVF Org-Based Fellowship applicant because the committee is being asked to award a PSVF Org-Based Fellowship without being able to compare the EDF applicant to the rest of the applicant pool.
+The EDF applicant, therefore, must be highly enough qualified that the committee feels confident they would have awarded them a fellowship had they applied on the regular PSVF Org-Based Fellowship timeline.

-Recipients of the EDFUJ fellowship will receive a $45,000 stipend and are required to obtain health insurance.
+Recipients of the EDF will receive a $45,000 stipend and are required to obtain health insurance.

-Questions about how this program is administered can be directed to Alexa Shabecoff.
+Questions about how this program is administered can be directed to Tasha Griffiths.
 Make an appointment with Judy Murciano for assistance with application preparation.